backstage/backstage/plugins/catalog-backend/api-report.md

 import { BitbucketIntegration } from '@backstage/integration';
 import { CatalogApi } from '@backstage/catalog-client';
-import { CatalogEntityDocument } from '@backstage/plugin-catalog-common';
+import { CatalogEntityDocument as CatalogEntityDocument_2 } from '@backstage/plugin-catalog-common';
 import { CompoundEntityRef } from '@backstage/catalog-model';
 import { ConditionalPolicyDecision } from '@backstage/plugin-permission-node';
 import { Conditions } from '@backstage/plugin-permission-node';